 The Stewed Fruit

 I generally use whatever fruit I have on hand that is ripe and needs to be used.
-Apple and pear works well.
+Apple and pear work well.
 You just slice/dice it and cook in a saucepan with a little water until very soft and falling apart.
 I like to add a little extra water, which I strain off when I pour into the baking dish – and use it to pour over at the end as an alternative to cream if you want/need to be dairy free.

 The Sponge Topping